-Access Control on Folder Level allows you to control the visibility of the contents of the folders and their subfolders.
-The contents of the folder set to Access Control are visible only to those people who have access to this particular folder.
-Access Control settings are applied automatically to the new files added into this folder.
+Access control at the folder level allows you to control the visibility of the contents of the folders and their subfolders.
+The contents of a folder set to access control are visible only to those people who have access to that particular folder.
+Access control settings are applied automatically to new files added to the folder.

 Please note that:

-2 – Different subfolders may have different Access Control settings.
-For example, user John may not have access permissions to the parent folder “Flowers”, yet have access only to its subfolder “Daisy”.
+2 – Different subfolders may have different access control settings.
+For example, although the user Brian may not have access permissions to the parent folder “Interiors Images,” they may have access only to its subfolder “Bedroom.”

-3 – Access Control on Folders Level and Access Control on Files Level are complementary rather than mutually exclusive tools.
-For example, user Josh may have access permissions just to a few files from the folder “Flowers”, but not to the whole folder which means that new files added into this folder will be hidden from him.
+3 – Access Control on Folders Level and Access Control on File Level are complementary tools, rather than mutually exclusive.
+For example, although user Christian may have access permissions to only a few files within the “Bedroom” folder, he may not have access to the entire folder, which means that new files added to the folder will be hidden from him.

-5 – If you are using the Active Directory Users\Groups authentication scheme, the permissions will be retrieved automatically from the file system.
+5 – If you are using the Active Directory Users or Groups authentication scheme, the permissions will be retrieved automatically from the file system.

-To activate Access Control on Folders level, right-click on the folder you want to apply the security settings to and select Security.
+To activate Access Control on Folders level, right-click on the folder you want to apply the security settings to and select Security from the context menu.

 You will see a confirmation dialog window informing you that this feature cannot be deactivated.

 You can set different access permissions on subfolders.
-For example, we can give John access permissions to the folder “Daisy”
+For example, we can give Christian access permissions to the folder “Bathroom”.

-Now, if John logs in, he will be able to see only 14 files located in the “Bathroom” folder.
+Now, if Christian logs in, he will be able to see only 14 files located in the “Bathroom” folder.

-In our example, we give John access to only two files from the folder “Rose”.
+In our example, we give Christian additional access to only two files from the folder “Office”.

-Now, John can see 14 images in total.
+Now, Christian can see 16 images in total.